A Boy Named Charlie Brown

-A Boy Named Charlie Brown is a 1969 American animated film, produced by Cinema Center Films, distributed by National General Pictures, and directed by Bill Melendez.
+A Boy Named Charlie Brown is a 1969 American animated musical comedy-drama film, produced by Cinema Center Films, distributed by National General Pictures, and directed by Bill Melendez with a screenplay by Charles M. Schulz.
 It is the first feature film based on the Peanuts comic strip.
-It was well-received and a box-office success, grossing $12 million.
+Starring Peter Robbins, Pamelyn Ferdin, Glenn Gilger, and Andy Pforsich, the film follows Charlie Brown as he tries to win the National Spelling Bee, with Snoopy and Linus by his side.
+The film was produced by Lee Mendelson.

+The film was based on a comic strip storyline from February 1966, which ended differently when Charlie Brown lost his local school's spelling bee.
+Regular Peanuts composer Vince Guaraldi and John Scott Trotter composed the score while Rod McKuen wrote many of the songs as well as the title song "A Boy Named Charlie Brown".
+This film was the last time Peter Robbins provided the voice of Charlie Brown.

+Released on December 4, 1969, A Boy Named Charlie Brown was a box-office success, grossing $12 million and was positively received by critics.
+It was the ninth highest-grossing film of 1969.
+Four more animated Peanuts features were produced, with Snoopy Come Home following in 1972.

 Plot

-When Charlie Brown's baseball team loses the first game of the season, he becomes convinced that he will not win any of them.
-On the way to school one day, Lucy jokingly suggests that he enter the school spelling bee.
-However, Linus considers it a good idea and encourages him despite the jeers of Lucy, Violet, and Patty ("Failure Face").
+When Charlie Brown's baseball team loses their first league game of the season, he laments that he will never win anything.
+While traveling to school one day, Lucy jokingly suggests to Charlie Brown that he enter the school spelling bee.
+However, Linus encourages him to participate despite the jeers of Lucy, Violet, and Patty.

 Charlie Brown nervously enters the spelling bee and defeats his classmates.
-As he studies for the school championship, he and Linus sing a spelling mnemonic ("I Before E") as Snoopy accompanies them on a Jew's harp.
-In class the next day, Charlie Brown freezes when challenged with perceive, but recovers when Snoopy plays the song's accompaniment outside the classroom window.
-Crowned champion, his classmates cheerfully follow him home and sing ("Champion Charlie Brown").
-Lucy proclaims herself his agent, and when his friends suggest that he continue studying, he is confused.
-They tell Charlie Brown that he must now take part in the National Spelling Bee in New York City, and he is again filled with self-doubt.
-As Charlie Brown leaves, Linus reluctantly offers him his blanket for good luck, and the other kids cheer for him.
+As he studies for the school championship, he and Linus sing a song about the spelling mnemonic "I Before E" as Snoopy accompanies them on a Jew's harp.
+During class, Charlie Brown freezes when challenged with perceive, but recovers when Snoopy plays the song's accompaniment outside the classroom window; Charlie Brown wins.
+His classmates cheerfully follow him home.
+However, Lucy, proclaiming herself his agent, then tells Charlie Brown that he must now take part in the National Spelling Bee in New York City, and he is again filled with self-doubt.
+As Charlie Brown leaves for New York, Linus reluctantly offers him his blanket for good luck, and the other kids cheer for him.